 The commercial dance program at Hussian College is a comprehensive, integrated approach to the professional dance world for stage, film, and television opportunities.
-Dance styles and master classes with the industry's top choreographers cover hip hop, ballet, jazz funk, world cultural dance, tap, contemporary, modern, and more.
-Hussian College's exclusive commercial dance course sequence includes training in aerial silks, choreography, injury prevention, digital content creation, dance cinematography, iconic choreographers, and dance history.
+Dance styles and master classes with the industry's top choreographers cover hip hop,

 - Are powerfully prepared to pursue professional opportunities in commercial dance on stage, film, and television as an entrepreneur with artistic sensitivity, creativity, and integrity. - Demonstrate a comprehensive understanding of dance history, dance genres, and dance styles in a variety of mediums. - Demonstrate technical proficiency, professional decorum, and genuine artistry in any professional situation. - Possess a well-rounded proficiency in acting for both the camera and stage, as well as a confidence in their abilities to integrate into the professional acting industry. - Enter the industry with a mentor-curated digital portfolio of creative work designed to advance their unique career goals and ambitions.